CHURCH EVENTS: VBS, fitness, fresh produce and more

 Led by Revelation Wellness certified instructors Stephanie Flowe and Rebecca Hoover, Revelation Fitness combines tabata, drumstick cardio and circuit work with the Word of God to create an atmosphere of acceptance and community, moving our bodies in joy, not perfection.

-Ages 10 and older are welcome, of all fitness levels.
+Ages 10 and older, of all fitness levels, are welcome.
 Bring water, hand weights, drumsticks and a mat (all are available if needed).
-There is no cost, but donations to Grace Lutheran Church Health ministry are accepted.
+There is no cost, but donations to Grace Lutheran Church health ministry are accepted.

 For more information, call Rebecca Hoover, faith community nurse, at 980-721-4321.
 Grace Lutheran is located at 58 Chestnut Drive, Concord.